sveta0112/MVP-CaRe/README.md

 # MVP-caregiver
-### Developed and implemented full stack Care Provider finder application to capture all business process to find provider in local area
+### Full stack Care Provider finder application to capture all business process to find provider in local area
 See demo at https://nanny-demo.herokuapp.com